 What is Ultrasound?

 Ultrasound waves are sound waves with higher frequencies that are above the range of hearing for humans.
 Ultrasound waves are high-frequency waves.
 Ultrasounds are able to travel along well-defined paths even in the presence of obstacles.
-Sounds that are beyond the audible range of human beings are known as Ultrasonic sound.
+Sounds that are beyond the audible range of human beings are known as Ultrasonic sounds.

 Applications of Ultrasound